XRPL-Commons/core-dev-bootcamp-2025/day-9/material/theory.validations.md

 ---

-## Slide 4: Core Data Structures and Their Roles
+## Core Data Structures and Their Roles

 ### Validations Template Class
 - **Generic Design**: Parameterized by validation and ledger types